Art handler: Education

-Professional Organizations
+Organizations

 PACCIN is the Preparation, Art Handling, Collections Care Information Network.
 It is a professional subcommittee of the American Alliance of Museums.
 The webpage features a listserv, forums, and articles to connect object oriented museum professionals and share resources.
 The organization also organizes trainings and conferences across the country.

 The International Convention of Exhibition and Fine Art Transporters is a network of fine art transportation companies from around the world.
 They function as a network to connect fine art transportation companies together in dialogue and to provide general information to the community about art transportation.

-Ethical Concerns and Controversies
+Ethical concerns and controversies

 As with any other object-oriented position, art handlers and preparators must abide by a code of ethics.
 Similar to the American Institute of Conservation's Code of Ethics, art handlers are custodians of historical and art objects and must have respect for all cultural property and prioritize the safety of objects.

 A topic of controversy in the art handling field is the fair treatment of art handlers.
 Some art handlers wish to be represented by unions in order to negotiate terms and advocate for better wages and better working conditions.
 From August 2011 to June 2012, Sotheby's locked out 42 unionized art handlers whose contracts had expired and wished to negotiate new contracts.
 The Sotheby's art handlers were represented by Teamsters Local 814.
 Following the lockout, the unionized art handlers were given a one percent raise per year, a higher starting hourly salary, and the same worker's benefits they previously had.